Gino Robair & John Butcher

 © brad winter - vancouver jazz fesival, 2001

-Continuing as a duo, Robair and Butcher toured extensively releasing three duo CDs.
+Continuing as a duo, Robair and Butcher have toured extensively releasing four recordings.

-Various collaborations have since taken place, including with koto player Miya Masaoka, guitarist John Shiurba, trumpeter Liz Albee, guitarist Derek Bailey, synthist Thomas Lehn and audio-visual artist Bill Hsu.
+Alongside, numerous trio have flourished - with koto player Miya Masaoka, guitarist John Shiurba, trumpeter Liz Albee, guitarist Derek Bailey, synthist Thomas Lehn, turntablist dieb13, audio-visual artist Bill Hsu and The Apophonics with bassist John Edwards.

-Gino is a vital part of the 7-piece John Butcher Group.
+Gino is also a vital part of the 7-piece John Butcher Group.

 Recorded at Moat Studios, London, 2000.